telerik/reporting-docs/getting-started/about-telerik-reporting.md

 position: 0
 ---

-# What is Telerik Reporting?
-Where and How You May Use the Tool?
+# Telerik Reporting at a Glance

 Telerik Reporting is an embedded tool for creating and displaying reports in a visually structured and logically grouped way.